filipbartek/yanpanlau.github.io/_posts/2016-10-11-Torcs-Keras.md

 ![](/img/torcs/Aalborg.png)
 {: refdef}

-I trained the neural network with 2000 episodes and allowed Ornstein-Uhlenbeck process decay linearly in 100000 frames. (i.e. no more exploitation is applied after 100000 frames).
+I trained the neural network with 2000 episodes and allowed Ornstein-Uhlenbeck process decay linearly in 100000 frames. (i.e. no more exploration is applied after 100000 frames).
 I also validate my neural network by allowing the agent to drive on a much longer track called **Alpine 1** (3 times longer).
 It is important to test the AI agents in other tracks to make sure the AI do not simply "memorize the track", aka overfitting.

 {:refdef: style="text-align: center;"}
 ![](/img/torcs/Alpine.png)